Helping You Secure And Enforce The Child Support Order You Need For Your Family

 The purpose of child support laws is to ensure that children continue to receive adequate financial support from both of their parents during and after divorce.
 Divorce is stressful for children and parents alike.
-A fair agreement or order from the court on the financial responsibilities to their children by both parents will help ensure children’s well being in the long term.
+A fair agreement or order from the court on the financial responsibilities to their children by both parents will help ensure the children’s well-being in the long term.

-At Quackenbush legal we can fight to ensure that the financial burden of your child support agreement is fair, equitable and manageable for your current circumstances.
-Over the years sometimes your financial circumstances can drastically change and it may be necessary to adjust your child support agreement.
+At Quackenbush Legal, PLLC, our attorneys can fight to ensure that the financial burden of your child support agreement is fair, equitable and manageable for your current circumstances.
+Over the years sometimes, your financial circumstances can drastically change, and it may be necessary to adjust your child support agreement.
 This can help you keep up with your financial obligations while supporting your children.
-Whether you are paying child support or receiving payments, having Quackenbush Legal on your side, can make all the difference.
+Whether you are paying child support or receiving payments, having Quackenbush Legal, on your side can make all the difference.

 You can use the Utah Child Support Calculator to get a rough estimate of what your child support will be.
 Child support payments are based on the following criteria: